 Oxford Nanopore at ESHG 2025

-Oxford Nanopore will be at Booth 400 in the exhibit hall at the European Society for Human Genetics Annual Meeting in April, 2025.
+Oxford Nanopore will be at Booth 400 in the exhibit hall at the European Society for Human Genetics Annual Meeting in April, 2025, hosted in Milan, IT.
 We will also host a Corporate Session on Monday, 26th May, 2025.
 Details and registration below.

 Corporate Session